jwambugu/music-player/README.md

 This is a music player built using react.js as part of introduction to react.

+## Deployed App

+A preview of the final application can be found here [https://music-player-smoky.vercel.app/](https://music-player-smoky.vercel.app/)

 ## Run Locally

 Clone the project